FMCSA Compliance

 The 3 Ways to File MCS-150

-The FMCSA's Unified Registration System at portal.fmcsa.dot.gov lets you submit MCS-150 online at no government fee.
-You authenticate with either your FMCSA PIN or Login.gov, walk through the form fields, and submit.
-SAFER typically reflects the update within 1 business day.
+The FMCSA's Motus registration system at motus.dot.gov — which replaced the legacy URS portal in May 2026 — lets you submit MCS-150 online at no government fee.
+You sign in with your Login.gov account (see our PIN and Login.gov guide if access questions come up), walk through the form fields, and submit.
+The SAFER record typically reflects the update within 1 business day.

-The friction is usually not the form itself — it is the authentication step.
-If you cannot locate your PIN and have never set up Login.gov, the account recovery path can take several days, and the FMCSA help desk often needs to verify your identity by mail.
+The friction is usually not the form itself — it is the sign-in step.
+If you have never set up Login.gov and your legacy FMCSA credentials are lost, the account recovery path can take several days, and the FMCSA help desk often needs to verify your identity by mail.
 Starting early is the key.

 Method 2: Use a Professional Filing Service

 A third-party filing service handles the portal submission on your behalf.
 You provide your USDOT and fleet data; the service enters the fields, verifies the data before submitting, and sends you a PDF confirmation.
-FastMCS150 charges a flat $75 for this with same-business-day submission, plus $25 if you also need Login.gov setup or PIN recovery help.
+FastMCS150 charges $110 standard for a single filing or $250 once for lifetime updates that cover every future biennial filing - plus $25 if you also need Login.gov setup or PIN recovery help.

 The value is not in the form entry itself — it is in catching the errors that cause rejections (wrong fleet counts, inconsistent mileage, name mismatches) before they hit the FMCSA.
 Common errors are covered in our MCS-150 mistakes guide.